 This advice is intended for students who need to write-up an experiment for a class.
-I’ve listed some brief thoughts on what should go into the various sections of a laboratory write up and added tips that will hopefully please your Type A teacher.
-Note that if you have never written a laboratory write-up before, this page alone will not really help you — you need to first find yourself an example article from the primary literature so that you have something to emulate.
-The idea behind a laboratory write-up is that you are producing a document that could be submitted to a journal for publication.
+I’ve listed some brief thoughts on what should go into the various sections of a laboratory write-up and added tips that will hopefully please your Type A teacher, since I was one.
+But don’t just follow the advice here: you need to first find yourself an example article from the primary literature so that you have something to emulate.
+Don’t skip that step, because the idea behind a write-up is that you are producing a document that could be submitted to a journal for publication.
 You probably won’t end up doing that (no offense), but understanding the process of science and the format of submission will help you.
 So go to the library and browse your a journal, or download an article by searching Google Scholar.
-Search for something fun, like, “cats, fur balls, vomit”…or something that you wouldn’t mind reading a science paper on.
+Search for something fun, like, “cats, fur balls, vomit” … something that you wouldn’t mind reading a science paper on.
+Pay special attention to how they pitch the question.

 - Should convey the “issue,” the approach, and the system (organism).

-- Format with sentence-style capitalization (i.e., capitalize the first letter of the first word, and nothing else, with the exception of Latin binomials such as Homo sapiens).
+- Format with sentence-style capitalization (i.e., capitalize the first letter of the first word, and nothing else.
+Some Journals Still Put Titles in Title Case or EVEN ALL CAPS, but I think those two formats are archaic and dying.
 Center on the title page.

 - Avoid crafting titles with colons.
 Other people like them, a lot, but I’ve always found them annoying.
 Reason: they are overused.